-There are a total of 20 vehicles operating in the Sumter County coordinated system, though one vehicle is currently inoperable and is in the process of being removed from the inventory.
+There are a total of 20 vehicles operating in the Sumter County coordinated system.
 The full SCT paratransit vehicle inventory is included in Appendix H: Paratransit Vehicle Inventory.

 In prior TDSPs, a vehicle replacement schedule was included based on the useful life as measured in years.
 A 2017 Florida Department of Transportation (FDOT) policy change now stipulates that vehicles are eligible for replacement based on both the useful life in years and the useful life in miles unless there is a compelling reason to replace the vehicle earlier due to excessive maintenance costs or other special circumstances.
 It is possible that some vehicles will need to remain in service slightly longer than in prior years and defining replacement needs and eligibility will be somewhat more complex.
 As SCT plans for its future replacement needs, future mileage projections, anticipated vehicle delivery dates and funding availability will need to be carefully estimated to determine when vehicles will be eligible for replacement based on the revised replacement policy.